amplified.dev

 Pre-training models from scratch

-This approach is likely to become more accessible to organizations in the long-term.
+This approach is likely to become more accessible to organizations in the long term.
 A good rule of thumb today is that this requires trillions of tokens of Internet data, billions of tokens of relevant company data, and millions of GPU hours.
 The benefit of this approach is that you get complete control over model capabilities by determining what data is used for training.
 It could also be the case that you use vendors to help with this.
 For example, today OpenAI will create custom GPT-4 models for you with prices starting at $2-3M, MosaicML has trained models for organizations like Replit, and Together will help you build models from scratch too.

 Trends